Last updated: November 2023

 The ‘devastating health, social, environmental and economic consequences of tobacco consumption and exposure to tobacco smoke’ are a truly global problem (WHO Framework Convention on Tobacco Control, Article 3).1

 Over the past few decades, the tobacco epidemic has spread across the world, facilitated ‘through a variety of complex factors with cross-border effects’, including trade liberalisation, direct foreign investment, global marketing, transnational tobacco advertising, promotion and sponsorship, and the international movement of contraband and counterfeit cigarettes (WHO Framework Convention on Tobacco Control, Foreword).
 The globalisation of the tobacco epidemic has had profound effects.
-According to the World Health Organization (WHO), tobacco kills about six million people per year, and is the leading global cause of preventable death.2, 3 Assuming constant prevalence of tobacco use, it is projected that by 2030 the annual number of deaths will rise to more than eight million.4 During the 21st century, tobacco could kill up to one billion people.2 Most of these deaths will occur in developing countries, where the economic impacts of the tobacco epidemic—increased social, welfare and healthcare spending by governments, and significant loss of income to families—are felt particularly acutely.3, 5, 6, 7
+According to the World Health Organization (WHO), tobacco kills more than eight million people per year, and causes annual economic losses of US$1.4 trillion worldwide.2, 3 Most of these deaths occur in developing countries, where the economic impacts of the tobacco epidemic—increased social, welfare and healthcare spending by governments, and significant loss of income to families—are felt particularly acutely.2-5

 Recognising that ‘the spread of the tobacco epidemic is a global problem with serious consequences for public health that calls for the widest possible international cooperation and the participation of all countries in an effective, appropriate and comprehensive international response’ (WHO Framework Convention on Tobacco Control, Preamble), the international community undertook the negotiation of a treaty to provide a global framework for tobacco control measures.
 The WHO Framework Convention on Tobacco Control (WHO FCTC)—which was adopted in 2003, came into force in 2005, and has been one of the most rapidly and widely supported treaties in the history of the United Nations— is the first treaty ever to be negotiated under the auspices of the WHO.
 Its objective is to:

-As of September 2018, the WHO FCTC had 181 Parties.8 Under international law, each of the Parties—having ratified, accepted, approved or acceded to the WHO FCTC—must perform, in good faith, all obligations contained in the Convention (Vienna Convention on the Law of Treaties, Article 26).9 Parties are also encouraged, under Article 2.1, to implement measures beyond those required by the Convention in order to better protect public health.
+As of November 2023, the WHO FCTC had 183 Parties.6 Under international law, each of the Parties—having ratified, accepted, approved or acceded to the WHO FCTC—must perform, in good faith, all obligations contained in the Convention (Vienna Convention on the Law of Treaties, Article 26).7 Parties are also encouraged, under Article 2.1, to implement measures beyond those required by the Convention in order to better protect public health.

 Australia became a signatory to the WHO FCTC on 5 December 2003, soon after the Convention opened for signature.
 Australia was one of the first 40 countries to ratify the WHO FCTC, and so became a Party on 27 February 2005, the date on which the WHO FCTC came into force.
 Australia is thus legally bound to perform, in good faith, the full range of obligations outlined in the Convention.

 3. National Cancer Institute (United States) and World Health Organization, The Economics of Tobacco and Tobacco Control.
-NCI Tobacco Control Monograph Series Vol. 21.Bethesda, MD, United States, and Geneva, Switzerland 2017.
-Available from: http://www.who.int/tobacco/publications/economics/nci-monograph-series-21/en/ .
+NCI Tobacco Control Monograph Series Vol. 21.Bethesda, MD, United States, and Geneva 2017.
+Available from: https://cancercontrol.cancer.gov/sites/default/files/2020-08/m21_complete.pdf.